l-busca/RestAPI/README.md

         "city": "NANCY"
 }

-you must have 3 fields with name,type and city otherwise the API will return a "insertion:false" as result
+you must have 3 fields with name,type and city otherwise the API will return "insertion:false" as result